 Welcome to Thailand!
 The program starts in Bangkok, a major cultural hub of southeast asia.
 The smells, sounds and sights are a whole new world!
 Bangkok is bustling and has many elements; fortunately we know the best places to go!
 We will get to know each other while touring on foot through the city.
 Your two experienced instructors will give you a brief on what to expect in the coming days and how to make the most of this exciting new landscape.
 We take a jump north to the old world capital of Ayutthaya, and explore the magnificent temple complex by mountain bike.
 From here, we’ll take an overnight train to Chiang Mai - a quintessential South East Asian travel experience.

-You will see a LOT of elephants around these parts.
-Fortunately, you will be staying at an ethical elephant conservation park that aims to solve some of the problems surrounding elephant exploitation in Thailand.
-Despite a ban on logging, elephant habitat is still being lost and as few as 500 wild elephants are left within Thailand.
-Over 2,000 domestic elephants, trapped in the traditional elephant tourist industry, have a bleak future.
-You will be up close and personal with these kind and unforgettable animals, helping care for them and exploring the complex issue the animal conservation world is facing.
+You will see a LOT of elephants around these parts and we are about to dive into our first service-learning project with an elephant conservation program.
+We will be staying at an ethical sanctuary that aims to solve some of the problems surrounding elephant exploitation in Thailand.
+This week is all about empathy and understanding in a local community.
+Despite a ban on logging, elephant habitat is still being lost and as few as 500 wild elephants are left in Thailand.
+Over 2,000 domestic elephants, trapped in the traditional elephant tourist industry (i.e. tourists taking joy rides), have a bleak future.
+You will be up close and personal with these kind and unforgettable animals, helping care for them and exploring the complex issues the animal conservation world is facing.